Enrique Krauze

-Enrique Krauze (Mexico City, September 16, 1947) is a Mexican historian, essayist, editor, and entrepreneur.
+Enrique Krauze Kleinbort (born 16 September 1947) is a Mexican historian, essayist, editor, and entrepreneur.
 He has written more than twenty books, some of which are: Mexico: Biography of Power, Redeemers, and El pueblo soy yo (I am the people).
-He has also produced more than 500 television programs and documentaries about Mexico’s history.
+He has also produced more than 500 television programs and documentaries about Mexico's history.
 His biographical, historical works, and his political and literary essays, which have reached a broad audience, have made him famous.

 Life and career

-He received his bachelor’s degree in Industrial Engineering from the National Autonomous University of Mexico (1965-1969).
+He received his bachelor's degree in Industrial Engineering from the National Autonomous University of Mexico (1965-1969).
 He received a Doctorate in History from the Center of Historical Studies in El Colegio de México (1969-1974).
-He is a member of the Mexican Academy of History and the Mexican National College (El Colegio Nacional (Mexico)).
+He is a member of the Mexican Academy of History and the Mexican National College (El Colegio Nacional).
 He is also director of the publishing house Clío and director of Letras Libres, a cultural magazine.
 The Engineering Faculty shortly before the start of Mexican Movement of 1968 elected him university councillor.
 In 1979 he obtained the Guggenheim Fellowship.

 He has been a professor and researcher for El Colegio de México in 1977; guest professor at St Antony's College, Oxford, from October to December in 1981 and 1983; guest professor at Woodrow Wilson International Center for Scholars, from October to December 1987.
 Similarly, he was visiting professor at Princeton University’s Program in Latin American Studies in the autumn of 2013.

 At 24 years old, he obtained his first publication in Siempre! magazine, titled: “La saña y el terror” (“The viciousness and terror”), which tells of the Corpus Christi Thursday Massacre (which he witnessed).
 A year later he started to collaborate at Plural, Excélsior’s monthly cultural magazine.
 He started working at Vuelta in 1977, invited by Octavio Paz.
 He collaborated at Vuelta for more than 20 years, first as an editorial secretary from 1977 to 1981 and then as deputy director from 1981 to 1996.

 In 1991 he launched the publishing house and television producer Clío, of which he is the director.
 Since 1999, after Octavio Paz’s death, he has directed Vuelta’s cultural heir: Letras Libres, with editions in Mexico, Spain, and online.
 Since 1985 he has been an editorial writer for The New Republic, The New York Review of Books, The New York Times, El País, and Reforma.

 In 1990 he was elected member at the Mexican Academy of History and since 2005 he is a member of the Colegio Nacional in Mexico.
-Among other tasks, he has been a member of the board of directors at the Instituto Cervantes, the board of directors at Televisa, and the board of directors at Grupo Financiero Santander México (Mexican Bank)..
+Among other tasks, he has been a member of the board of directors at the Instituto Cervantes, the board of directors at Televisa, and the board of directors at Grupo Financiero Santander México (Mexican Bank).